Medi-Cal: Covered California

 Covered California is the health insurance marketplace in California, the state's implementation of the American Health Benefit Exchange provisions of the Patient Protection and Affordable Care Act.

 Indigent health programs

 Since 1933, California law has required counties to provide relief to the poor, including health care services and general assistance.
 County indigent medical programs can be categorized as California Medical Service Program (CMSP) and Medically Indigent Service Program (MISP) counties.
 There are 34 CMSP counties and 24 MISP counties.
 The CMSP county programs are largely managed by the state, whereas MISP counties manage their own programs with their own rules and regulations.
 Many patients from both the CMSP and MISP county programs transitioned to Medi-Cal when the Patient Protection and Affordable Care Act took effect in 2014.

-IHSS
+In-Home Supportive Services

-IHSS is a Medi-Cal program.
-IHSS offers home care services to eligible people over the age of 65, the blind, and/or disabled as an alternative to out-of-home care in California.
+In-Home Supportive Services (IHSS) is a Medi-Cal program that offers home care services to eligible people over the age of 65, the blind, and/or disabled as an alternative to out-of-home care in California.